 Your idea of a great outdoor party may be one that revolves around the food and conversation, and this is fine.
 However, it helps to have a couple of activities set up to keep the party from going flat.
 Think of icebreakers and games that help your guests engage and interact with each other.
 Also have a few conversation starters to prevent awkward silence.

-You don’t have to pull out all of your activities at once.
+You don’t have to pull out all of your activities at once, or right off the bat.
 It’s just nice to have a few things you can do if the party begins to feel dull, such as card games, board games, and conversation starter cards.
 Outdoor game nights can be loads of fun.

 If your guests don’t already know each other, providing name tags and an introduction can help prevent embarrassing situations.
 Even if they don’t keep their name tags on throughout the entire event, it helps when they first meet other guests.